Thirkleby, Thirsk, North Yorkshire, YO7 3AR

 Caravans For Sale

-The following selection of new and used static caravans are for sale, and are all currently sited on the park and available for viewing:
+We sell good quality new and used static holiday caravans which can be used between 1st March and 3rd January, and the 2021 annual rent costs from £2,820.
+The following selection of caravans are for sale, and are all currently sited on the park and available for viewing:

 Caravans For Hire

 For the duration of the 2021 season all ‘weekly’ bookings will run from 3pm Saturday to 3pm Friday, leaving a 1 day gap between bookings to make visits as safe as possible.

 04/08/21 Update – We are fully booked at Thirkleby for this season.